netlore/OpenAKC/download/index.md

 ##### WARNING: Currently, SUSE Enterprise 12 will get less frequent updates, unless there is a critical update.

-##### NOTE: SUSE Enterprise 15 will not be supported as a server until after the 1.0.0 release due to the requirement to port to Systemd.
-(Dependencies cannot be met from SUSE repos any longer)

 #### Add the repository:

 | OS Version                         | Add Repo      |